 In January 2014, when Nujeen Mustafa was 16, she began a 5,600 kilometre journey from Syria to Germany in a steel wheelchair.
 She has since become a powerful advocate for the rights of refugees and for people with disabilities, sharing the harrowing story of her journey to move hearts and change policies.
 Mustafa was born with cerebral palsy, unable to walk without assistance.
 In her home city of Aleppo, Syria, she never attended school.
 She taught herself English by watching American soap operas.

-Mustafa’s account was chronicled in a book co-authored by a British journalist and author, Christina Lamb, The Girl from Aleppo: Nujeen’s Escape from War to Freedom.
+Mustafa’s account was chronicled in a book co-authored by a British journalist and author, Christina Lamb, Nujeen: One Girl's Incredible Journey from War-torn Syria in a Wheelchair.
 Her persuasive speaking has also encouraged international disability reform efforts.

 Shantha Rau Barriga is the founding director of the disability rights division at Human Rights Watch.
 She leads research and advocacy on human rights abuses against persons with disabilities worldwide including: the shackling of people with psychosocial disabilities, denial of education for children with disabilities, violence against women and girls with disabilities, institutionalisation of children and adults with disabilities, and the neglect of people with disabilities in humanitarian emergencies.